music-suite/music-suite/docs/src/User-Guide.md

 ### Scales versus Chords

-TODO there is little difference
+TODO there is little difference: convert back/forth

-Whole tone is a superset of augmented, octatonic a superset of dimimished and so on
+TODO examples: Whole tone is a superset of augmented, octatonic a superset of dimimished and so on

+TODO example: generate a "scale" by the union of two "chords"

 Consider "scale-chord texture"